PIFSC-Protected-Species-Division/HI-Pelagic-FKWs/README.md

-The remaining files, located in the [boundary](https://github.com/PIFSC-Protected-Species-Division/HI-Pelagic-FKWs/tree/main/boundary) folder, comprise a shapefile of the new Hawaiʻi pelagic false killer whale management area.
+The remaining files, located in the [boundary](https://github.com/PIFSC-Protected-Species-Division/HI-Pelagic-FKWs/tree/main/boundary) folder, comprise a shapefile of the new Hawaiʻi pelagic false killer whale assessment area.
 The shapefile contains a line feature with a current projection of WGS_1984_UTM_Zone_4N.
 The shapefile was created by Amanda Bradford at the NOAA Fisheries Pacific Islands Fisheries Science Center using the satellite telemetry, genetic sample, survey sighting,